Revisiting Chronology Protection Conjecture in The Dyonic Kerr-Sen Black Hole Spacetime: The Closed Timelike Curves

 after some lines of straightforward algebras, one finds,

 The condition $g_{\phi\phi}(r_+)<0$ implies that

 which leads to the simple condition $a^{2}>0$.
 However, using \eqref{lowcharge} and \eqref{highcharge}, we can conclude that \eqref{g33con} can only be true for \eqref{highcharge}, i.e., the large-charge BH.
-CTC can exist in the region $r\geq r_+$ if the black hole's angular momentum, $a$, has value in such a way that,
+CTC can exist in the region $r\geq r_+$ if the angular momentum of the BH, $a$, has value in such a way that,

-Now, let us investigate the behavior of $g_{\phi\phi}$ in the region $r>r_+$.
-The function $g_{\phi\phi}$ can be written in its most simplified form as follows,
+Now, let us investigate the behaviour of $g_{\phi\phi}$ in the region $r>r_+$.
+The function $g_{\phi\phi}$ can be written in its most simplified form as

 where,